nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/text-view.md

 ---

 The TextView component represents an editable multi-line box.
-The component can also be used show any content by setting the `editable` property to `false`.
+The component can also be used to show any content by setting the `editable` property to `false`.

 ---